 This is defined as a response to a written complaint which advises the customer that the company will need to undertake additional research or other actions before being able to respond to the customer's contact.
 A holding reply can be counted as a substantive response if it informs the customer what further action needs to be taken in response to the query and includes a date by which investigations or further actions will be complete and by when the customer will receive a further communication from the company.
-Such a holding reply will close a contact for reporting purposes but not for the company until all actions have been taken and a further response is sent to the customer.
-The company should explain their policy for using holding replies in response to customer queries in their commentary.
+A substantive holding reply will close a contact for the purpose of reporting figures in Table 5.
+However the company should not consider the customer.
+The company should explain its policy for using holding replies in response to customer queries in its commentary.